avanteijlingen/Judred/README.md

-This programme is first used in the Journal of Chemical Theory and Computation article "Beyond tripeptides": PLACE_HOLDER
+This programme is first used in the Journal of Chemical Theory and Computation article "Beyond tripeptides": https://doi.org/10.1021/acs.jctc.1c00159

 ## Example usage